neuroconductor-devel/neuronorm/README.md

 This package is an extension of the master thesis **Detection and Classification of Neurodegenerative Diseases: A Spatially Informed Bayesian neural Network** which conducts a population-level analysis of neurodegenerative patients.

+## Background

+After the acquisition of an MRI scan, due to the nature of its data, it needs to be processed before any statistical analysis, especially if the study involves multiple sources, multiple scans, and/or multiple subjects.
+The collection of transformations from the data is called imaging preprocessing.
+There are numerous steps in imaging preprocessing commonly used to reduce noise, adjust and standardize the data.
+The steps' order and relevance depend on the study aim and the neurologist criteria.

+The `NeuroNorm` package presents a preprocessing pipeline to transform raw images to images ready for any statistical analysis.
+First, the `NeuroNorm` package performs inhomogeneity correction using the N4 correction.
+Then it applies a non-linear registration to the MNI152 template using a diffeomorphism algorithm.
+It also only extracts the brain tissue using a brain mask derivated from the MNI atlas.
+The brain extraction is followed by a brain segmentation using Hidden Markov Random Fields (HMRF).
+The segmented image is considered as a spatially informed scan given the HMRF model properties.
+A control voxel mask image is obtained for applying the RAVEL intensity normalization.
+Finally, the intensities are normalized by using the RAVEL algorithm.

+The methods and algorithms selected of `NeuroNorm` are a mainstay in the literature of brain imaging of neurodegeneration. `NeuroNorm` proposes a straightforward and simple preprocessing pipeline for integrating images from numerous neurodegenerative processes.

 ## Installation

 You can install NeuroNorm from github using `devtools`.